fmsf/node-execution-pool/README.md

 Current execution strategy works like a stack (LIFO).

-This project was started while flyig from LHR -> SFO and I didn't had an internet connection.
+I needed this for a personal project, so to optimize for time was done while flying from LHR -> SFO and I didn't had an internet connection.
 So I was copy pasting the node modules from another project (thus no package.json, linting etc).
 Will add missing stuff in the future.

 ### TODO